TIS2016/Narodna-transfuzna-sluzba/README.md

 # Requirements

-To build and run this project you need to install python3 and Make.
+To build and run this project you need to install python3 and Make (make for Windows: http://gnuwin32.sourceforge.net/packages/make.htm).

 # Building and running